Kerr settles Draymond beef: 'Not my finest hour'

 "These things, they happen -- especially when you get two incredibly competitive people like Dray and me.
 So, over the 12 years we've been together, this has happened occasionally, and I'm not proud of it."

-After much of the discussion following Monday's win revolved around Green's decision to retreat to the locker room, only to eventually return to the bench and sit there for the fourth quarter as Golden State moved back to .500, Wednesday was about Kerr trying to move the franchise forward from the incident.
+After much of the discussion following Monday's win revolved around Green's decision to retreat to the locker room only to eventually return to the bench and sit there for the fourth quarter as Golden State moved back to .500, Wednesday was about Kerr trying to move the franchise forward.

 "There's a long history of that here because we understand each other and I understand his power.
 There are four banners out there, and obviously a lot of people played important roles in that, but I've said this before and I truly believe it: I don't think we have any without him," Kerr said.
 "That's how much he impacts winning.
 So his ability to channel that passion, that emotion, that raw rage that he has is a key component to what makes us successful.
 And what I said about the other night, I didn't channel my own raw emotion and rage, of which there is plenty.